Smart contract instances¶

 Accept is a primitive action that always succeeds.

-Simple transfer of GTU from the instance to the specified account.
+Simple transfer of CCD from the instance to the specified account.

-Send: invoke receive function of the specified smart contract instance, and optionally transfer some GTU from the sending instance to the receiving instance.
+Send: invoke receive function of the specified smart contract instance, and optionally transfer some CCD from the sending instance to the receiving instance.

 If an action fails to execute, the receive function is reverted, leaving the state and the balance of the instance unchanged.
 However,